notarize/readable_enums/README.md

   end
 ```

-`with_scopes`: prevent scopes from being setup for your enum values if you don't need them, or want to define them yourself
+`with_scopes (default true)`: prevent scopes from being setup for your enum values if you don't need them, or want to define them yourself

 ```
   readable_enums :status, [:active, :inactive, :pending], with_scopes: false